 Negotiated taxis

-If you are comfortable bargaining, this works fine.
-Counter the initial offer with something lower and settle in the middle.
+The practical move: open Uber or Bolt before you start haggling.
+That gives you a live, market-based quote for your exact trip and turns the negotiation from guesswork into arithmetic.
+Counter the driver's opening offer with something lower, and settle in the middle.
 It is normal and expected.
 The drivers are not hostile about it - it is just how the system works.

 The vehicles vary considerably.
 Some are modern sedans with working AC.
 Others are older cars with questionable air conditioning.
 You take what is available, though you can look at the car before agreeing.